vcflib/vcflib/README.md

 cmake --build . --target clean
 ```

-Build dependencies can be viewed in the Travis-CI and github-CI
+Build dependencies can be viewed in the github-CI
 scripts (see badges above), as well as [guix.scm](./guix.scm) used by
 us to create the build environment (for instructions see the header of
 guix.scm).
 Essentially: